 If you intend to record moving storm clouds, choose a slightly higher interval, around 2-3 seconds.

-Sunsets and sunrises.
-The best time lapse interval for sunsets and sunrises is around 3 to 5 seconds.
+The best time lapse interval for sunset and sunrise is around 3 to 5 seconds.
 Of course, you can adjust it according to the desired final length of the video.
 If you’re aiming for the best, capture 20 minutes before and after the sun rises or sets.

-Natural moving shadows.
 You can be creative with this, but as a general rule of thumb, 10-15 seconds is great.
-Your shooting duration can vary a lot, so make your own calculations, too.
+Your shooting duration can vary a lot, though.

-Sun moving across the sky.
-If you want to record the Sun’s movement, you should be shooting for at least half a day.
+If you want to record the sun’s movement in your timelapse video, you should be shooting for at least half a day.
 With a wide-angle lens, the effect will be impressive.
 The best interval for this is 20-30 seconds.

-Night sky with stars.
 This is one of the more demanding types of timelapse.
 Use at least a 20-second interval, and the sky’s the limit.
 Choose a fast shutter speed (less than 10 seconds) to avoid the stars blurring.
 If you want star trails, use longer shutter speeds (at least 50 seconds) and even longer intervals.
-A bright, wide-angle lens is indispensable for this task.
+A bright, wide-angle lens is indispensable.

 People and Crowds

-You can shoot this category of time-lapse in numerous ways with various intervals.
+You can shoot this timelapse in numerous ways with various intervals.

 A great project idea is to document people for lengthy periods, capturing their changes.
 You should ideally choose an interval of one frame per day.

-Note that the rules for this are very different from a conventional timelapse.
+Note that the rules for this are very different.
 There’s no need for tripods and steady places.
-But, it’s important to do continuously for at least a year.
+But, it’s important to do it continuously for at least a year.
 And prepare for tedious post-production.

 Vehicles and Traffic